Whoops…Yikes…What…Not Again. Common Mistakes When Building a Website

 #6 Navigation.
 This goes with the unorganized ciaos, be careful and don’t implement to many dropdowns, bad mix of colors, roll overs option, too many option will make the site undesirable and hard to navigate.

 #5 Backend Structure.
 The structure has a lot to do with seo and search engine purposes.
 Having a solid back end can help with compression of your files and http requests that can slow down your website.
-Check your site here to see where you stand.
+Check your site with Website Grader to see where you stand.

 #4 Website Size.
 Size of your website depends on the trends for the year.
 All of them seems to be moving to bigger is better, so you will want to scrap your 600×600 resolution page that looks like an oil spot and get ready to go big.